HaoZhongkai/Bi-level-PINN/readme.md

 ### Cite Bi-level PINN

-If you use SAM or SA-1B in your research, please use the following BibTeX entry.
+If you use Bi-level PINN (BPN) your research, please use the following BibTeX entry.
 ```
 @article{hao2022bi,
   title={Bi-level physics-informed neural networks for pde constrained optimization using broyden's hypergradients},